xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging-j4-dmenu-desktop.md

                 packages have it

-  If the project has a `CHANGELOG` or `CHANGELOG.md` (or something similar) in it's repository, you should link to it in `changelog`, but you should link to a plaintext version.
+  If the project has a `CHANGELOG` or `CHANGELOG.md` (or something similar) in its repository, you should link to it in `changelog`, but you should link to a plaintext version.
 GitHub has a button for that:

   ![changelog raw button](images/j4-dmenu-desktop/changelog_raw_button.png)